goss-org/goss/README.md

    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --gossfile, -f "./goss.json" Goss file to read from / write to [$GOSS_FILE] --package                    Package type to use [rpm, deb] --help, -h                   show help --generate-bash-completion
+   --gossfile, -g "./goss.json" Goss file to read from / write to [$GOSS_FILE] --package                    Package type to use [rpm, deb] --help, -h                   show help --generate-bash-completion